 Radiographers are health professionals who facilitate patient diagnosis and management through the creation of medical images using X-rays, ultrasound and magnetic resonance.
 They play a pivotal role in selecting and implementing the most appropriate examination protocols which will answer the clinical question.
 Radiographers are obliged to act in an ethical and professionally responsible manner and exhibit a high level of communication skills.
 When utilizing x-radiation radiographers must implement appropriate radiation protection measures and act at all times to keep the radiation dose as low as practicable.
 Radiographers work in collaboration with radiologists and other specialist medical practitioners to provide patients with a range of diagnostic examinations.

-The creation of the familiar plain radiograph begins with the radiographer receiving a request form for a radiographic examination of a particular part of a patient's body.
+The creation of the plain radiograph begins with the radiographer receiving a request form for a radiographic examination of a particular part of a patient's body.
 The next phase involves the radiographer assessing the patient prior to selecting the most appropriate imaging equipment and positioning methods for the projections that will best answer the clinical query.
 Essentially the radiographic procedure involves the selection of exposure factors and the accurate positioning of the patient's body in relation to the x-ray tube and the imaging device.
-Today the imaging device will either be a conventional x-ray cassette and x-ray film which will be developed photographically or a digital plate which will be computer processed.
+Today the imaging device will either be a cassette or a digital plate which will be computer processed.
 Prior to sending the radiographs or images on for reporting by the radiologist, radiographers must evaluate their radiographs or images in terms of image quality, radiographic positioning and the clinical question.
 This means radiographers need a high level of knowledge about the science of image formation, radiographic anatomy and pathophysiology.
 This aspect of radiographic practice is covered in the first three semesters of the Monash course.
 However, due to the complexity of the human body, illness and disease and the range of patients requiring radiographic services students engage in general radiography throughout the course.

 Traditionally fluoroscopy is an imaging method that uses x-rays and closed circuit television to produce "real time" images of the body.
 Typically in clinical radiology departments fluoroscopy is used to image the digestive tract and the hepato-biliary system and genito-urinary system.
 In these cases radiographic contrast agents must be introduced into the patient in order to visualize organs that are normally only seen as shadows on a plain radiograph of the abdomen.
 Increasingly tradition fluoroscopy is being replaced with digital systems that enhance its diagnostic capacity whilst reducing overall exposure levels.
 The mobile versions of the fluoroscopic system are used extensively in the operating theatre to assist surgeons to evaluate a wide variety of operative procedures.
 Students study the principles and practice of fluoroscopy in first semester of second year with study in digital image processing commencing in second semester of second year.